jdmclatcher/file-explorer-helper/README.md

 This tool is an unofficial "add-on" for the Windows File Explorer.
 It functions entirely independently from the Windows File Explorer and adds useful features that are currently not present in Windows.

-## How to Open
+## How to Intall

-Download the repository and unzip the folder.
-Then, click on the shortcut called "File Explorer Helper" to run the program.
+Download the .zip file from the "Releases" section of this repository.
+After unzipping the file, run "setup.exe" to install the application.

-You can also clone the repository and run directly from the source code.
+You can also clone the repository and run the shortcut in the root folder of the repository.

 ## Features